Rocks & Rings

 The best part?
 We bring everything to the kids – no field trip or school buses required!
 Curling is a highly social sport that can be enjoyed for a lifetime.
 It is a fantastic physical activity that can be enjoyed by all ages and abilities.
 It also promotes sportsmanship and camaraderie and is an inexpensive and less dangerous alternative to many other sports.

-The Capital One Rocks & Rings program visits participating schools for a full school day.
+The Rocks & Rings program visits participating schools for a full school day.
 We take over the gym as classes take turns visiting for 40 minutes sessions of fun and instruction.